How I Spent My Life Dieting

 Another answer might be that however difficult dieting and exercising might be, they are still manageable - we can get our hands and minds around them, so to speak - which is a lot better than dealing and wrestling with other, bigger problems that we can't get our hands and minds around.

-At any rate, we at LiveReal hope to be of service - in helping to settle such matters as figuring out which diet works and how to lose weight so that we can move on to bigger and better things - for example, going from focusing all the resources we have on our body, to also giving some attention to our heart, mind, and soul . . .
+At any rate, we at LiveReal hope we can help to some degree, at least in some areas like figuring out which diet works and how to lose weight and others, so then we can move on to bigger and better things - for example, going from focusing all the resources we have on our body, to also giving some attention to our heart, mind, and soul . . .